Setasign/SetaPDF-Demos/public/demos/5-Signer/Ideas.md

 - [ ] Use Link annotations as place-holder for the signature field

 ## External Implementations/Modules
+- [ ] Async Signature With External Implementation
 - [ ] Fortify
 - [ ] OpenSSL CLI
   - [ ] dgst